JorgePe/matrix_6x6/README.md

 Lowercase letters are replaced by their uppercase version and all other symbols are replaced by a space (an empty 6x6 sprite).

 ## TODO:
-- add more representations to the "font" - but do not expect much more, according to my tests the Technic Hub have only enough memory for ~64 sprites and only if using short strings, so maybe a total of 48 sprites...
-- reduce memory usage of the font representation (considering a list of 6 bytes instead of a list of 6 lists of 6 chars but will require some intermediate functions)
+- reduce memory usage of the font representation [ALMOST DONE - using a list of 6 bytes instead of a list of 6 lists of 6 chars)
+- implement a 6x3 mode with just 2 ColorLightMatrix devices
+- add more representations to the "font" - but do not expect much more to preserve memory... maybe a total of 48 sprites
-- perhaps an option for 1 or 2 user-defined sprites
+- perhaps an option for user-defined sprites
 - add some sort of "clustering" feature that extends the 6x6 matrix using several hubs and broadcast/observe methods

 ## FAQ:

 Q: Is it possible to use a City Hub or even a BOOST Move Hub?

 A: Not really.
-Both hubs have only 2 free ports (A and B on City Hub, C and D on Move Hub) and I tried a version of my module with just two ColorLightMatrix in a 6x3 arrangement:
+Both hubs have only 2 free ports (A and B on City Hub, C and D on Move Hub) and I am trying a version of my module with just two ColorLightMatrix in a 6x3 arrangement, with a more compact font representation:
-- the Move Hub has not enough memory, had to reduce variable and function names and use a font with just 10 sprites (digits) to achieve installation... and when the code runs it fails with a memory error
+- the Move Hub has not enough memory, had to reduce font to just 10 digits... and when the code runs it fails with a TypeError
-- the City Hub did worked with the above cripled version so I tried the whole font... not enough memory; the best I could use was a 10 digit + 22 letters font
+- the City Hub does works with the above cripled version but I suspect I'm using almost all of the memory available so using this module in a large program would be difficult

 Although I do like to use the Move Hub because it is unexpensive to find and already has 2 motors inside, I don't expect to use it with memory-intensive and/or math functions.
 I also don't like use the City Hub - it's expensive and has not enough performance